ViperSLM/docker-mingw-w64/README.md

 Custom built binaries are installed into `/usr/local` prefix. [pkg-config][] will look for packages in `/mingw` prefix. `nvcc` is available in `/usr/local/cuda/bin` folder.

+# Building
+To build this docker image, type in the following command while inside the repository:

+    docker build -t mingw-w64 .

+This works on a Linux system with Docker already installed, or a Windows 10 system running Docker Desktop.

 # Using

 The `sources.list` inside the repo uses a mirror located in Australia.
 You may substitute this with your own sources.list file if you wish.